vectara/vectara-ingest/crawlers/CRAWLERS.md

 The HubSpot crawler has no specific parameters, except the `HUBSPOT_API_KEY` that needs to be specified in the `secrets.toml` file.
 The crawler will index the emails on your Hubspot instance.
 The crawler also uses `clean_email_text()` module which takes the email message as a parameter and cleans it to make it more presentable.
 This function in `core/utils.py` is taking care of indentation character `>`.

+The crawler leverages [Presidio Analyzer and Anonymizer](https://microsoft.github.io/presidio/analyzer/) to accomplish PII masking, achieving a notable degree of accuracy in anonymizing sensitive information with minimal error.

 ### Folder crawler

 ```yaml